 Conference on College Composition and Communication

-Given histories of sexual misconduct within academia broadly and our profession specifically, CCCC forwards this statement on sexual violence, sexual harassment, and hostile environments to help protect vulnerable or subordinate populations from harm incurred, knowingly or unknowingly, by teachers and researchers.
-This document aligns with long-held positions of numerous prominent scholarly organizations (see Resources: Professional Ethics), and builds upon the foundation laid by NCTE’s Mutual Respect and Anti-Harassment Policy to address sexual harassment, sexual intimidation, and unwelcome sexual attention as they apply specifically to post-secondary teachers and researchers in the profession.
+Given histories of sexual misconduct and workplace bullying within academia broadly and our profession specifically, CCCC forwards this statement on sexual violence, sexual harassment, and workplace bullying to help protect vulnerable or subordinate populations from harm incurred, knowingly or unknowingly, by teachers, researchers, and administrators.
+This document aligns with long-held positions of numerous prominent scholarly organizations (see Resources: Professional Ethics below) and builds upon the foundation laid by NCTE’s Mutual Respect and Anti-Harassment Policy to address sexual harassment, sexual intimidation, and unwelcome sexual attention, with the addition of workplace bullying, as these behaviors apply specifically to postsecondary teachers, researchers, and administrators in the profession.

-CCCC is committed to protecting the rights, safety, dignity, and well-being of the persons involved in our research, our teaching, and in the range of professional training environments that occur within the field of writing studies/rhetoric and composition.
+CCCC is committed to protecting the rights, safety, dignity, and well-being of those involved in our research, our teaching, and in the range of professional training environments that occur within the field of writing studies/rhetoric and composition.
 CCCC further has a commitment to creating conditions supportive of professional competence, honesty and fairness, professional and scholarly responsibility, and contributing to the public good.
-Thus CCCC condemns sexual violence, sexual harassment, and hostile environments in any form.
+Thus, CCCC condemns sexual violence, sexual harassment, and workplace bullying in any form.

-This statement is intended to inform members’ ethical judgments as they consider asymmetric power relations among themselves and others they work with in professional roles.
-The role of the CCCC as a professional organization is to serve as a forum for working through problems of research ethics, teaching practices, writing assessment, working with students, and for educating the public about literacy.
+This statement is intended to inform members’ ethical judgments as they consider asymmetric and sometimes shifting power relations—in relation to position titles, identity politics, institutional norms, etc.—among themselves and others they work with in professional roles.
+The role of CCCC as a professional organization is to serve as a forum for working through problems of research ethics, teaching practices, writing assessment, working with students, and for educating the public about literacy.
 Its powers of enforcement are limited to moral persuasion, public discussion, and the recommendation of resources for conflict resolution.
 We recognize that this statement’s strength and requisite influence depend on its circulation, discussion, reflection, and use by CCCC members.

 Sexual Misconduct and Harassment